 The action began at about 3:20 PM, and continued very briskly until about 6:00 PM when the British or French ships finally disengaged (British and French accounts of this combat differ on this topic).

 The British ships were all much cut up aloft.
 The Augusta lost 9 killed and 29 wounded; the Dreadnought, 9 killed and 30 wounded; and the Edinburgh, 5 killed and 30 wounded.
 The British reported the French losses to have exceeded 500 in killed and wounded.

 Forrest had to bear up for Jamaica, in order to get his ships refitted.
-Meanwhile, Kersaint repaired his ships rapidly, picked up his convoy and sailed for France.
+Meanwhile, Kersaint repaired his ships rapidly.
+On November 12, he picked up his convoy and sailed for France.
 Whoever had won the combat, the British had failed to intercept the French convoy.

 Order of Battle

 Summary: 3 ships of the line